kramse/kramse-labs/README.md

 * Kali Linux - pentesting and tools for network security
 * Debian Linux - used as an example generic server, web server, docker server etc.

+You can share the load, so if working in groups of two, one person runs the Kali Linux while the other runs the Debian _server_.

 # Detailed instructions

 If you want to be even more prepared it will be great to get more familiar with Linux and Unix.